 Businesses, especially manufacturing entities, were struggling with a plethora of activities that were needed to run a complicated enterprise.
-Activities included Accounting, Human Resources, CRM, Sales, Procurement, Production Distribution, and so on and so forth.
+Activities that included things like Accounting, Human Resources, CRM, Sales, Procurement, Production Distribution and so on and so forth.
 Until the arrival of ERP, systems entities were struggling with disparate systems to manage these activities at much higher costs.

-blueEHR combines Scheduling, Payment Platform, eRx, Labs, Pharmacy, Inventory, Clinical notes, Treatment plans, Practice management, Accounts receivable, Patient Engagement, Telemedicine including video consultation, In-patient systems and more.
-And we serve it to the care giving community in a multilingual cloud platform that they can use by picking and choosing the components relevant to them.
+A system like this should be able to combine Scheduling, Payment Platform, eRx, Labs, Pharmacy, Inventory, Clinical notes, Treatment plans, Practice management, Accounts receivable, Patient Engagement, Telemedicine including video consultation, In-patient systems and more.
+And if you are a multinational vendor, like blueEHR is, you should be able to serve it to the caregiving community in a multilingual cloud platform that they can use by picking and choosing the components relevant to them.

 - 3 Major Issues with Immunization Records Management (and How an EHR Can Help)Nov 13 , 2017